Safety helmets can be divided into four categories based on the type of risk they protect against:

 Industrial safety helmet (EN 397):

-Protects the user’s head against falling objects that could cause head injuries.
-Consists of a helmet shell and an interior and can have either a short or a wide brim depending on the type of work to be performed by the user.
-The helmets are tested against falling objects and penetration in accordance with the standard.
-They can also be tested against additional risk types (see helmet labelling).
+Protects the user's head against falling objects that can cause head injuries.
+Consists of helmet shell and interior, and has either a short or long brim depending on the type of work to be carried out.
+According to the standard, the helmets must be tested for shock absorption for falling objects and protection against penetration by sharp and pointed objects.
+Safety helmets may also have optional tests for additional types of risk such as very low temperatures (-20°C or -30°C), very high temperatures (+150°C), electrical insulation (440 VAC) and molten metal (MM).

 Light industrial safety helmet (EN812):